top of page

 Exercise is an important part of healthy living for everyone.
 However, for people with PD, exercise is not only healthy, but a vital part in maintaining balance, mobility and daily living activities.
 Science supports that exercise is important to good outcomes in PD and is associated with a better sense of well being, even across stages and severity of the disease.
 Exercise can benefit in two ways:

-Symptom management.
-Research has shown that exercise can improve gait, balance, tremor, flexibility, grip strength and motor coordination.
+Symptom Management Research has shown that exercise can improve gait, balance, tremor, flexibility, grip strength and motor coordination.

-Slowing disease progression.
-There is a strong consensus among physicians and physical therapists that improved mobility decreases the risk of falls and some other complications of Parkinson’s.
+Slowing Disease Progression There is a strong consensus among physicians and physical therapists that improved mobility decreases the risk of falls and some other complications of Parkinson’s.
 They agree that practicing movement — physical therapy, occupational therapy, and participating in an exercise program—improves mobility.

 Safe Kickboxing